Statistical methods for partitioning ribbon and globally-distributed flux using data from the Interstellar Boundary

 \subsubsection{Obtaining the initial GDF map estimate}

-Once the ribbon mask region was identified for a given $(u,v)$, we then used the input map ENA rates $\mathcal{M}$ \textit{outside} the ribbon mask to predict the shape of the GDF \textit{under} the ribbon.
+Fixing the ribbon mask region for a given $(u,v)$, we then used the input map ENA rates $\hat M$ \textit{within and outside} the ribbon mask to predict the shape of the GDF \textit{under} the ribbon.
 Many different methods can be used to estimate a spatially-varying response surface \citep{Schwadron2018, Reisenfeld2021, Swaczyna2022}.
-We propose a multi-step approach for obtaining an initial GDF map estimate, where we first estimated a very smooth spatial surface for the GDF using generalized additive modeling (GAM) and then refined these predictions using projection pursuit regression (PPR) \citep{Wood2017,Friedman1981}.
+We propose a multi-step approach for obtaining an initial GDF map estimate, where we first estimated a smooth spatial surface for the GDF using generalized additive modeling (GAM) \citep{Wood2017}.
 To fit the GAM, we used R package \textit{mgcv}, which allows users to specify the spatial model structure and degree of smoothing \citep{Wood2016}.
-We implemented an isotrophic spherical analog to thin plate splines, which allows the fitted model to account for the spherical latitude/longitude structure of the data \citep{Wahba1981, Wood2003}.
-For this GAM estimation, we used a Gaussian regression family with a log link to ensure that fitted GDF values were non-negative, and we incorporated first- to fourth-order derivative penalization to ensure smoothness. \\ The GAM model alone produces an overly smoothed estimate of the GDF.
+We implemented an isotropic spherical analog to thin plate splines, which allows the fitted model to account for the spherical latitude/longitude structure of the data \citep{Wahba1981, Wood2003}.
+In order to incorporate information about the total ENA rate $\hat M$ within the ribbon mask region, we reformulated the problem in terms of interval censoring, where all GDF values in the mask region were assumed to be between 0 and $\hat M$, and fit the model using the interval-censoring compatible ``cnorm" link function.
+In order to enforce a large degree of smoothness on this fit, we incorporated first- to fourth-order derivative penalization and restricted to no more than 50 basis functions (15 for 6-degree maps).
+This GAM fit was implemented twice, where the second fit incorporated symmetry in the ENA rates above and below the axis of heliospheric motion.
+The initial smooth GDF prediction was a weighted average of the symmetric and asymmetric fits, where symmetry was up-weighted closer to the heliospheric tail.
+These symmetry assumptions were added in an attempt to improve discrimination between GDF and ribbon in the tail enhancement region (see \textbf{Supp.
+Figure G10}). \\ The GAM model alone produces an estimate of the GDF macro-structure.